-- be proportionate to the nature of the offence and the harm caused, - change the behaviour of the offender; - eliminate any financial gain or benefit from non-compliance; - address the harm caused by regulatory non-compliance, where appropriate; - deter future non-compliance, - be responsive and consider what is appropriate for the particular offender and regulatory issue, and
+- be proportionate to the nature of the offence and the harm caused, - change the behaviour of the offender; - eliminate any financial gain or benefit from non-compliance; - address the harm caused by regulatory non-compliance, where appropriate; - deter future non-compliance, - be responsive and consider what is appropriate for the particular offender and regulatory issue, - take into account any statutory guidance

-We will always try, when appropriate, to discuss the circumstances with those suspected of non-compliance with the law (usually by way of formal interview conducted with regard to the Police and Criminal Evidence Act 1984) and take any comments they may make into account when deciding on the best approach.
+We will always try, when appropriate, to discuss the circumstances with those suspected of non-compliance with the law and take any comments they may make into account when deciding on any potential formal action.
 We may not be able to do this if we believe immediate action is required to prevent or respond to a serious non-compliance or where to do so would be likely to defeat the purpose of the proposed enforcement action.
 An example of this might be where we have reasonable grounds for believing that giving advance warning of a visit or inspection might lead to evidence of non-compliance being hidden.

 We will ensure that clear reasons for any formal enforcement action are given to the relevant person(s) or entity with responsibility at the time the action is taken.
-These reasons will be confirmed in writing at the earliest opportunity.
-Complaints and relevant appeals procedures for redress will also be explained at the same time.
+These reasons will be confirmed in writing at the earliest opportunity..

-Deciding on the form of enforcement action
+4. Deciding on the form of enforcement action